ikeough/IFC-dotnet/src/IFC-dotnet/README.md

 # IFC-dotnet

-This is the [Industry Foundation Classes](http://www.buildingsmart-tech.org/specifications/ifc-overview/ifc-overview-summary) (IFC) library for dotnet.
+This is the [Industry Foundation Classes](http://www.buildingsmart-tech.org/specifications/ifc-overview/ifc-overview-summary) (IFC) library for .NET Core.

-# THIS PROJECT WILL BE MOVED TO A SEPARATE REPOSITORY SHORTLY.
+# Design Considerations

-# Design Considerations:
+Most of the code in this repository is generated automatically using [IFC-gen](https://github.com/ikeough/IFC-gen/blob/master/README.md).
+The templates for code generation and certain base classes have been designed to generate an idiomatic C# library.

 - All EXPRESS `TYPE` have a corresponding class derived from `IfcType`, which is a wrapper class whose `Value` property holds the actual value.
 - All EXPRESS `ENUM` have a corresponding enum.